CasAndreu/wilkerson_casas_2017_TAD/README.md

 - Scripts `06` and `07` create additional Figures that ended up not making it to the final verison paper
 - Figure 1 is from another paper by [Chuang et al. (2015)](http://www.aclweb.org/anthology/N15-1018): it's Figure 3 at the top of p.
 188.
 - Figure 2 is simply a diagram and we do not include code to replicate it.
+- The `online_appendix.pdf` conatins a list of top terms for the 50 clusters and extra information about the validation of the agriculture metatopic.
 ---